bnak/node_practice/README.md

 ### Branch: develop_q2
 Write a console app that generates 10 random integers and then output those same arguments in order from lowest to highest.
-Note: Integers between 0 and 10,000 inclusive (configurable in code) `npm start`
+Note: Integers between 0 and 10,000 inclusive (numbers configurable in code)

+`npm start`

 ### Branch: develop_q3
 Write a console app that reads a JSON document (you define the structure of this document) from a file and outputs the properties of the JavaScript object/object graph to the UI

 `npm start`

 http://localhost:8081/

 ### Branch: develop_q4
 Provide an http app that serves up a page that includes javascript that outputs the mouse coordinates when clicked to the browser console.

 `npm start`

 http://localhost:8081/

-Resources:
+### Resources:
 https://blog.risingstack.com/node-hero-tutorial-getting-started-with-node-js/

 https://blog.tompawlak.org/generate-random-values-nodejs-javascript